Best Ways To Clean Your Grow Room

 You need to bring outside air into your grow room for a variety of reasons, but it can also carry in dirt, disease organisms, and spores.
 Use HEPA (high-efficiency particulate air) filters on your ventilation devices to keep the problems out.

 After harvest: When your growing cycle has ended, clear your supplies and all the surfaces in your indoor garden of any residual bits of plant matter and dried nutrients; they are feeding grounds for plant pathogens and fungi.
-Treat them all with hydrogen peroxide (H2O2), a safe but powerful disinfectant.
+Treat them all with hydrogen peroxide (H2O2), a disinfectant.
 You can pick it up in 3 percent or 6 percent solutions at pharmacies, in the health-care section of supermarkets, and from online beauty-supply sources.
 At these concentrations you can use it full strength to swab surfaces in the grow room; it breaks down quickly to oxygen and water without leaving any lingering residue.
 You may also find 10 percent hydrogen peroxide for sale for horticultural applications; dilute 1 cup in 1 gallon of water for use in your grow room.
 (Beware of more potent hydrogen peroxide solutions, which can be dangerous to you and your plants.)